 Most trips are 3-4 hours.
 Shorter and longer trips are added throughout the year depending on the recent proximity of whales to Moss Landing Harbor.
 See our calendar to view trip dates, times and duration.

 Yes!
 Whale watching is a great activity for families.
 We even have a “Kid’s Corner” on board with books and toys.
-For safety reasons however, pregnant women and children 3 years and under are not permitted as the Monterey Bay can be subject to rough offshore conditions without warning.
-If you have concerns about bringing small children on the boat, please email us at email@example.com.
+For safety reasons however, pregnant women and children under 4 years are not permitted as the Monterey Bay can be subject to rough offshore conditions without warning.
+If you have concerns about bringing small children on the boat, please email us at firstname.lastname@example.org.

 High Spirits is Coast Guard certified to carry 47 passengers and 3 crew members.
 There is plenty of space indoors and out.
 An indoor cabin with large panoramic windows, a wide bow area outside in the front as well as a top “observation deck” with a 360 degree view (18yrs+ allowed on top deck for safety reasons).

 Yes!
 In addition to our weekly whale watching tours, Blue Ocean Whale Watch allows you to customize your own trips any day of the week.